remnrem/luna-doc/docs/ref/annotations.md

 Types can be defined on a file-by-file basis in the header rows, as described above.

-You can also explicitly set meta-data keys to a given with the options `num-atype`, `int-atype`, `txt-atype` and `bool-atype`, all of which take a comma-delimited list of key labels.
+You can also explicitly set meta-data keys to a given type with the options `num-atype`, `int-atype`, `txt-atype` and `bool-atype`, all of which take a comma-delimited list of key labels.
 These apply to all files.

-If no type if specified, all annotations are assumed to be numeric.
+If no type is specified, all annotations are assumed to be numeric.
 This behavior can be changed by setting the special variable `annot-meta-default-num` to `F`.